-1.81 User Accountability
+1.85 User Accountability

 Users can only share criminal justice information on a need to know, right to know basis with authorized criminal justice personnel.
 Dissemination of Criminal History Record Information to another agency is allowed only to authorized recipients using secure devices.
+Electronic dissemination of CHRI must also meet encryption requirements if transmitted over a public network segment.
+Things to think about: Does the other agency have a valid ORI?
+Have I completely logged my dissemination to that agency in a secondary dissemination log?

-1.82 User Accountability
+1.86 User Accountability